-Earnout Shares issuable to Employee Option Holders are considered a separate unit of account from the Earnout Shares issuable to GSH Equity Holders, and the Sponsors, and are accounted for as equity classified stock compensation.
+Earnout Shares issuable to Employee Option Holders are considered a separate unit Creekside Custom Homes, LLC, which resulted in the acquisition of account from the Earnout Shares issuable to GSH Equity Holders, and the Sponsors, and are accounted for as equity classified stock compensation.
 The Earnout Shares issuable to Employee Option Holders are fully vested upon issuance, thus there is no requisite service period, and the value of these shares is recognized as a one-time stock compensation expense for the grant date fair value.

 The estimated fair values of the Earnout Shares were determined by using a Monte Carlo simulation valuation model using a distribution of potential outcomes on a daily basis over the Earnout Period as defined in Note 15 - Earnout Shares.
-The preliminary estimated fair values of the Earnout Shares were determined using the most reliable information available, including the current trading price of the UHG Class A Common Shares, expected volatility, risk-free rate, expected term and dividend rate.
+The preliminary estimated fair values of the Earnout Shares were determined using the most reliable information available.

+including the current trading price of the UHG Class A Common Shares, expected volatility, risk-free rate, expected term and dividend rate.

-The earnout liability is categorized as a Level 3 fair value measurement because the Company estimated projections during the Earnout Period utilizing unobservable inputs.
-See Note 5 - Fair Value Measurement for further detail on UHG's accounting policy related to the fair value of financial instruments.
+The earnout liability is categorized as a Level 3 fair value measurement because the Company estimated projections during the Earnout Period utilizing unobservable inputs, goodwill.
+See Note 54 - Fair Value Measurement Business acquisitions for further detail on UHG's accounting policy related to the fair value of financial instruments. details.

-Warrant Liabilities- The Company assumed 8,625,000 publicly-traded warrants ("Public Warrants") from DHHC's initial public offering and 2,966,664 private placement warrants originally issued by DHHC ("Private Placement Warrants" and, together with the Public Warrants, the "Common Stock Warrants" or "Warrants").
+Warrant Liabilities- (4) The Company assumed 8,625,000 publicly-traded warrants ("Public Warrants") from DHHC's initial public offering and 2,966,664 private placement warrants originally issued by DHHC ("Private Placement Warrants" and, together Capitalized interest represents unallocated capitalized interest associated with the Public Warrants, the "Common Stock Warrants" or "Warrants").
 Upon consummation of the Business Combination, each Common Stock Warrant issued entitled the holder to purchase one UHG Class A Common Share at an exercise price of \$11.50 per share.
 The Common Stock Warrants are exercisable as of April 29, 2023.
 The Private Placement Warrants are identical to the Public Warrants, except that the Private Placement Warrants were not transferable, assignable or salable until 30 days after the completion of the Business Combination, subject to certain exceptions.
 During the three and nine months ended September 30, 2023, no Common Stock Warrants were exercised.
-The Public Warrants are publicly traded and are exercisable for cash unless certain conditions occur which would permit a cashless exercise.
+The Public Warrants are publicly traded and are exercisable for cash unless certain conditions occur Company's Convertible note payable, which would permit a cashless exercise.
 The Private Placement Warrants are exercisable on a cashless basis and are non-redeemable so long as they are held by the initial purchasers or their permitted transferees, subject to certain exceptions.
 If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees, the Private Placement Warrants are redeemable by the Company and exercisable by such holders on the same basis as the Public Warrants.